uboslinux/ubos-docs/sphinx/users/troubleshooting.rst

 App installation and management problems
 ----------------------------------------

-There's an error message about pacman and gpg when attempting to install an app
+There's an error message about pacman and gpg when attempting to install an App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most likely, UBOS isn't finished generating its cryptographic keys on the first boot.